-It has triggered a legal wrangle after his family made the shock discovery that he had left his empire not to them – but to his his business partner.
+It has triggered a legal wrangle after his family made the shocking discovery that he had left his empire not to them – but to his business partner.

 “There is emerging research pinpointing why the number of contested wills is on the rise – it’s not just a work of fiction that only happens in Coronation Street,” said Jessica Savage, who specialises in wills, trusts, probate and other private client law for Milners.